Your Rights and Responsibilities

 - To feel comfortable with the tasks assigned and be able to request a change of crew depending on availability

-- To know the Festival Official’s expectations of them as well as their own of the Festival Officials
+- To have the Festival Official’s expectations of them clearly explained, and be able to express their expectations to Festival Officials

 - To be recognized for their contribution to the festival

-- Food and water in VHQ during shifts
+- To have food and water provided at volunteer headquarters during shifts

 - Be courteous and helpful to all members of the public and answer all questions to the best of your ability